In our me-focused world, it’s not uncommon to have ungrateful children. This is how we’ve gotten them and what we can do to teach contentment.

 I allowed them to have too much.

 Maybe you’re in my shoes and no matter how hard you try, the grandparents and relatives still think that the more presents they give, the better.
 Even with cleaning out and donating or selling toys on a regular basis, we still have far more than we really could ever play with.
-This excess creates a desire for more.
+This excess creates a desire for more, feeding the heart of ungrateful children.
 Seems backward, but it’s true.
 The more you get, the more you want.

 I allowed them to listen to the world.